 There are plumbing considerations before you decide to add an outdoor shower to your garden.
 It’s presumed that the water can drain away with clever landscaping and paving, but in Australia, each council will have their own plumbing stipulations on how an outdoor shower should be installed.

 In QLD (and do check with your local council or shire on what the plumbing requirements are), if your outdoor shower has tempered water (ie hot and cold water), then it must have a roof and there needs to be a grated drain that connects to the sewer for drainage.
 The shower needs to be installed in such a way to ensure no surface or ground water can discharge into a stormwater grate.

 If you choose to have only cold water to your outdoor shower (which most tend to do), it won’t require a roof and the water can drain to stormwater.

 Ensuring your shower has sufficient drainage is really important.
 A shower produces a lot of water and the run off needs to have somewhere to go.

 The type of tapware and shower rose needs to be considered as well.
 You want something that is durable and can withstand outdoor elements.
-Chrome or a brushed metallic can look great and it won’t look so bad as it weathers.
+Chrome, brushed metallic or stainless steel can look great and it won’t look so bad as it weathers.
 Plumbing supply stores will have outdoor shower roses and taps that are specifically designed for outdoor use.

 The perfect position for an outdoor shower is usually against the back wall of your home, shielded with gardens for semi-privacy.
 If you choose to install a cold shower option, you won’t require as much privacy as most will be semi-clothed (one would hope) while they use the shower.